 A kitchen layout is the shape that is formed by the placement of its countertop, storage spaces and appliances.
 Deciding a layout for your kitchen is almost like finding a home in a new city.
 When you are designing a new modular kitchen or remodelling an existing one, you must choose a layout that meets your family’s requirements.
 It also needs to blend in with the overall design and aesthetics of your home interiors.
 Besides, functionality is the key to a perfect kitchen.
 This means it is crucial to pick the right layout first before choosing fittings, and materials and finishes.

-Here is a tip to choose the perfect kitchen layout.
+Here is a tip on how to design a kitchen.
 Create a picture of your kitchen in your mind.
 Now jot down your cooking style, lifestyle, family size, tastes and preferences.
 Do you entertain often?
 Is your kitchen restricted to only daily cooking?
 Will your kids do their homework here as you stir up after school snacks?

-Our guide here on various types of kitchen layouts will help you select the one that’s best for you.
+Our guide here on various types of kitchen layouts and how to design a modern kitchen will help you select the one that’s best for you.

 An L-Shaped Kitchen For Nuclear Families

-The L-shaped kitchen layout is the most popular of all kitchen layouts.
-As the name suggests, the layout resembles the letter L with two countertops perpendicular to each other with cabinets at the top and bottom.
-It is a perennial favourite among homeowners as it’s a highly flexible design adaptable to many sizes and styles of kitchens.
-It reduces the walking time between workstations and fits in well with the ergonomics of a three-point triangle. i.e space between the fridge, stove and sink.
+L-shaped kitchen layout is the most popular of all kitchen layouts and popular among homeowners looking at how to design a kitchen.
+As the name suggests, the layout resembles the letter L – with two countertops perpendicular to each other with cabinets at the top and bottom.
+It is a perennial favourite among homeowners looking at how to design a kitchen and remodel as it’s a highly flexible design adaptable to many sizes and styles of kitchens.
+It reduces walking time between workstations and fits in well with the ergonomics of a three-point triangle – i,e space between the fridge, stove and sink.
 This kitchen layout is ideal for open spaces and corners.
 The only drawback of this layout is the restricted wall space and therefore not a suitable choice for large families requiring ample storage.
 Yet, if you love everything about this kitchen layout, you can add a central island (especially if you live in a large home) for extra surface area.

 A U-Shaped Kitchen For Large, Active Families

-Most suited for those energetic and active cooks, a U-shaped kitchen layout ensures everything you need is within easy reach.
+Most suited for those energetic and active cooks among those looking at how to design a kitchen, a U-shaped kitchen layout ensures everything you need is within easy reach.
 It’s designed across three walls and provides loads of storage for your appliances as well as expansive counter space to work on.
 This kitchen layout gives you the option of dividing your space into different work zones for meal preparation, washing and storage.
 You can also incorporate functional storage features like a magic corner or a magical pull-out in the corners with this type of layout.
 It allows free flow of traffic and is perfect for large families.

 A Parallel Kitchen, Ideal For The Working Class